-Our on-staff sonographer can provide onsite applications training at a set price plus travel costs.
+If your staff requires training to use the Philips iU22 or assistance with setup, our on-staff sonographer can provide onsite training for a set price plus travel costs.

-Free technical support is available during installation and over the course of the standard limited warranty.
-Technical support is available after the warranty period at an hourly cost per issue.
+Ultrasound Supply and Probo Medical (our parent company) offer free technical support during the installation of your iU22 ultrasound as well as over the course of the standard limited warranty.
+Additional technical support is available after the warranty period expires at an hourly cost per issue.

-Ultrasound Supply recommends the use of a surge protector along with a dedicated power outlet.
-Probes should be disinfected after every use with a disinfectant wipe proven not to damage the lens.
+Ultrasound Supply recommends the use of a surge protector along with a dedicated power outlet for the iU22 system.
+Additionally, all ultrasound probes should be disinfected after every use with a special disinfectant wipe that’s designed not to scratch the lens.

 Philips iU22 Dimensions & Weight

 Height: (adjustable, maximum) 1626 mm (64 in), (minimum) 1397 mm (55 in)

 Width: 559 mm (22.0 in)